Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 Soon we were at a parking lot.
 Huh?
 Why would we need to drive anywhere?
 Then I recalled one thing he mentioned when we first met a few hours earlier.
 His parents had a summer house in Toms River, across the bridge.
 Of course he needed a car ..to drive to work.
 There it sat, a lone navy blue Volkswagon Beetle from like 20 years ago.
 What the..?
 I didn’t know even used ones existed anymore, plus, I couldn’t imagine this dreamboat of a guy, so strong and tough, with a Volkswagon Beetle.
 Hunky monkey’s voice interrupted my thoughts..

 “Would you believe this guy bought this car for twenty-five bucks from a junkyard, completely dead, and restored it back into working order all by himself?”

 My friend and I ‘wowed’ and made the appropriate ‘impressed’ noises.
 None of it was feigned, we really were impressed!

 I started to melt again, could he be any more perfect?

-When we got to the party it was good to see that there were some local girls there that we had met and hung out with the previous few days.
+When we got to the party, it was good to see that there were some local girls there that we had met and hung out with the previous few days.
 While my friend sauntered over to them, he brought me a beer.
 I briefly joined my friend and the two local girls (again, to feel my legs and breathe normally) while I sipped it slowly, wishing it was one of those lemonades with all the crushed ice and lemon halves, because I had major nervous cotton mouth and beer wouldn’t cut it.
-After our little coffee clotch broke, I jokingly mentioned my lemonade craving to offset my distaste of beer, and before I knew it, he was offering to go back to the boardwalk and get me one before they closed.
+After our little coffee clotch broke, I jokingly mentioned my lemonade craving to offset my distaste of beer.
+He immediately offered to go back to the boardwalk and get me one before the place closed.
 Of course, I said “No, no, no. it’s okay, water is fine”, but then I realized it might be a great way to be alone with him.

 “I was hoping you would ask.”
 He said with that sexy smile that now owned me.
 OMG, I could die right now, I thought, but not until he kissed me at least once.